Healthy Homes Assessment Wainuiomata

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords now have to make sure their Wainuiomata rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals must be completely certified by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to ensure that their Wainuiomata rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties are required to be completely conforming by the 1st July 2024.

 The areas covered in the Healthy Homes Standards are:

-We will evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we’ll advise you or your property manager about any tasks which requirements to be completed and offer an evaluation report with all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we will advise you or your property manager of the tasks that requirements to be completed and offer the report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of as much as $7,200 and additional healthy homes associated fines.
+Failure to comply with the requirements in the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and landlords who are not following the rules could be subject to fines of as much as $7,200 and additional healthier homes related fines.

-We are completely independent assessors for rental properties, in addition, we’re fully certified to assess each of Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties, in addition, we’re fully certified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6777